Pro-feminism: Compared to feminism

+Some feminists and pro-feminists believe that it is inappropriate for men to call themselves "feminists".
 There is also internal disagreement within this "movement", for example with socialist movements, anti-racist struggles, and so on.
 Those who claim that "feminist" can apply equally to men and women often point out that the arguments made by advocates of the term "pro-feminist" are based in notions of biological determinism and essentialism, and are actually contrary to feminist principles.

 Some pro-feminist men believe that there is a potential for "backlash" within the men's movement, a potential for the movement to turn towards the defence of what they see as men's privilege and position, and some say that this has already occurred.
 While all pro-feminist men assume that men must act to dismantle gender injustice, some argue that a men's movement is not the way to do this.